crate/crate/blackbox/docs/enterprise/index.rst

 Upon the expiration of the 30 days trial period you will have to request an enterprise license by `contacting our sales department`_.
-Setting a new license is achieved using the :ref:`SET LICENSE <ref-set>` statement.
+Setting a new license is achieved using the :ref:`SET LICENSE <ref-set-license>` statement.

 Alternatively, users seeking to use the community edition can do so at any